carpentries-incubator/high-dimensional-stats-r/episodes/09-hierarchical.md

 {: .output}

-The value of the Dunn index has no meaning in itself, but is used to compare between clustering methods with larger values being preferred.
+The value of the Dunn index has no meaning in itself, but is used to compare between sets of clusters with larger values being preferred.

 > ## Challenge 4
 >